About the Journal

 Peer Review Process

-Research articles will undergo a double-blind, peer-reviewing process.
-The decision of the reviewers will be acknowledged by the JCER Editor in accordance with eligibility for publication.
+The decision of the reviewers will be acknowledged by the JCER Editors in accordance with eligibility for publication.
 Authors will be informed of the review decision and all relevant comments will be forwarded to authors.
-Commentaries will also be peer-reviewed.

-From 2014, the Journal of Contemporary European Research will be published online four times a year.
+The Journal of Contemporary European Research is published online four times a year.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+JCER complies with the requirements imposed on authors by research councils such as the RCUK.
 Registration is not required to read or download an article.
-The JCER is listed on the Directory of Open Access Journals (DOAJ) and on SHERPA.
+JCER is listed on the Directory of Open Access Journals (DOAJ) and on SHERPA.

 There is no charge or fee to authors for article submission or processing.